ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    The response MAY include the current representation of the group configuration resource, like when responding to a GET request as defined in {{configuration-resource-get}}.
 Otherwise, the response SHOULD include a diagnostic payload with additional information for the Administrator to recognize the source of the conflict.

-* When the request uses specifically the iPATCH method, the Group Manager MUST respond with a 4.00 (Bad Request) response, in case the CBOR map includes the parameter 'app_groups_diff'.
+* When the request uses specifically the iPATCH method, the Group Manager MUST respond with a 4.00 (Bad Request) response, in case the CBOR map includes the parameter 'app_groups_diff' and the name of an application group is specified both in the 'app_groups_del' and 'app_groups_add' inner arrays.

 When performing the authorization checks, the Group Manager uses GROUPNAME as TARGETNAME, and "Write" as PERMISSION.